Columbia University Senate: Formation

+The University Senate was established after the violent crackdown on student protesters in 1968 in the service of the principle of shared governance, to ensure the participation of faculty members, students, and staff in issues that affecting the university.

 At a faculty meeting on September 12, 1968, Professor Michael I. Sovern of the Law School proposed a University Senate led by faculty members.
 Pressure from students and trustees led to their inclusion.
 On June 4, 1973, the Trustees of Columbia University in the City of New York established the Rules of University Conduct, disbanded the JCDA, and put a similar body in its place.

 Gaza solidarity protests

+The Sundial Report

 On March 31, 2025, the University Senate published The Sundial Report, a 335–page chronology of events around the 2023-24 protests at Columbia prepared by a group within the senate.
 The report was critical of how the administration handled the campus protests and occupations during the Gaza war.
 The report revealed, for example, that the "Hind's Hall" occupation of Hamilton Hall could have ended without calling in the New York City Police Department.

-On April 30, 2025, a group led by senior faculty from eight out of Columbia's twelve constituent faculties, including several serving University Senators, released The Sunlight Report, a reappraisal of The Sundial Report.
-The Sunlight Report identified 470 instances of error, omission, and bias in The Sundial Report.
-In addition, The Sunlight Report criticized The Sundial Report's lack of authorization and issuance in violation of the University Statutes, anonymous authorship and lack of transparency, potential misuse of institutional resources, evidentiary and analytical deficiencies, opaque and restrictive review process, and mishandled public release.

-The Sunlight Report issued six recommendations including formal withdrawal of The Sundial Report, paired archival treatment, disclosure of authorship and process, release of evidentiary materials, sponsorship of an independent commission, and safeguards against retaliation.
+The New York Law Journal reported that the Stand Columbia Society, a group led by faculty members, published The Sunlight Report, a reappraisal of The Sundial Report.